Pharmaceutical Sciences and Pharmacotherapy

-The Pharmaceutical Sciences and Pharmacotherapy Graduate Program is an interdisciplinary program that offers both MS and PhD degrees.
+The Pharmaceutical Sciences and Pharmacotherapy Graduate Program is an interdisciplinary program that offers both Master of Science (MS) and Doctor of Philosophy (PhD) degrees.
 The goal of this program is to provide students with rigorous education and training in biomedical sciences with a specialty in Pharmaceutical Sciences and Pharmacotherapy.
 Students receive training through original research, formal classroom education, problem-based learning, seminars, and journal clubs.
 The program includes faculty members engaged in various aspects of basic and clinical research in Pharmaceutical Sciences and Pharmacotherapy.

-The specific research interests of faculty cover a wide range of topics including, but are not limited to, cancer stem cell biology, drug target identification, natural product discovery, design and synthesis of new drug molecules, mechanistic studies of drug action (pharmacology), drug analysis, drug formulation and drug delivery, drug metabolism, drug resistance, pharmacokinetics, pharmacodynamics, and pharmacogenomics, etc. The interdisciplinary research also includes investigation of the link between and among different category of human diseases, such as cancer, aging-related disease, HIV, metabolic and ocular diseases.
+The specific research interests of faculty cover a wide range of topic subjects, including for example, cancer stem cell biology, target identification, natural product discovery, design and synthesis of new drug molecules, mechanistic studies of drug action (pharmacology), drug analysis, drug formulation and drug delivery, drug metabolism, drug resistance, pharmacokinetics, pharmacodynamics, and pharmacogenomics, etc. The interdisciplinary research also includes investigation of the link between and among different category of human diseases, such as cancer, aging and Alzheimer’s disease, HIV and ocular diseases.
 The research projects employ state-of-the-art chemical, biochemical, molecular, cellular, in vivo and clinical techniques that include computer-aided drug design, total synthesis, fermentation, chromatography, mass spectrometry, NMR, molecular cloning, gene targeting, FACS analysis, advanced fluorescence spectroscopy, optical imaging and advanced single cell technology, behavioral testing, cellular reprogramming, nanoparticle characterization, and organoid modeling, etc.